belazr/EasyWinHax/README.md

 - Windows 11 SDK (10.0.22621)

 Usage tested with:
+- Windows 10
--Windows 10 and Windows 11
+- Windows 11

 ## Build
 Open the solution file (EasyWinHax.sln) with visual Studio and run the desired builds from there.
-By default a static library is created with the static runtime library linkage (/MT and /MTd).
+By default a static library with static runtime library linkage (/MT and /MTd) is built.
 This way programs linking to this library can be completely portable with no dll dependencies.
 ## Usage with Visual Studio 17
 To create a program linking to this library, create an empty project in visual studio.